muratk3n/thirdwave/en/README.md

 teacher.
 Shoemaker works on his shoes, his product is as good as he can make it, teacher same way.
 But we modernized shoemaking, all kinds of food prep.
-But we only modernized [some parts](2011/02/grading.md) of it, of the "craft", ending up with a bastardized, bizarre mixture of modern and pre-modern.
+But we only modernized [some parts](2011/02/grading.md) of ed, of the "craft", ending up with a bastardized, bizarre mixture of modern and pre-modern.
 Grading is an industrial approach.

 ---